maddevsio/android-ci-cd/README.md

 * Create Service Account for release application to Google play [goopleplay](docs/README_GOOGLE_PLAY.md)

-* Add SA key to environment variable encode it to base64 with command
+* Add SA key encoded to base64 to environment variable

 ```
 base64 google_play.json > google_play
-cat google_play
 ```

 4. Keystore for signing application
-* To sign an application, you need a key, which can be generated with the command
+* To sign an application, you need a key, which can be generated with the command.

 ```
 keytool -genkey -v -keystore my-release-key.keystore -alias alias_name -keyalg RSA -keysize 2048 -validity 10000
 ```

-* Add signing keystore to environment variable encode it to base64 with command
+* Add signing keystore encoded to base64 to environment variable.
 ```
 base64 my-release-key.keystore > keystore
-cat keystore
 ```

 ##### Gitlab CI/CD

 * We use `Environments` in our pipeline to divide our variables by environments, before you start please create 3 environment in gitlab-ci-cd: